arqtrad/archlit/article.md

 historiography in the mid-nineteenth century [@guimaraes:2002amadorismo3] resonate with contemporary Portuguese nationalist writers [@dalge:1999relacoes3].
-They also have shed light on the turn-of-the-century debates on the causal relationships among race, language, and Luso-Brazilian identity [@pereira:1992racas14;
+They also have shed light on turn-of-the-century debates on the causal relationships among race, language, and cultural identity [@pereira:1992racas14;
-@paredes:2006querela32; @rodriguez:2017moral].
+@rodriguez:2017moral].
+Going beyond the expected affirmation of national identity in each country, these debates evidence the workings of a transatlantic *republic of letters* bridging the conceptual and ideological divide caused by Brazilian independence [@paredes:2006querela32].

-However, Portuguese-language architectural theory in the strict sense is generally held to be a late bloomer when compared to literary history.[^7] Because of this, the traditionalist movement of the early twentieth century has been tacitly assumed to spring, fully armed, from its contemporary context of modernization in Portugal's and Brazil's late monarchical and early Republican period (roughly 1890--1910).
+Compared to this flourishing universe of literary history, Portuguese-language architectural theory in the strict sense, and especially Brazilian theory, is generally held to be a late bloomer.[^7] Because of this, the traditionalist movement of the early twentieth century has been tacitly assumed to spring, fully armed, from its contemporary context of modernization in Portugal's and Brazil's late monarchical and early Republican period (roughly 1890--1910).
 This